lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

-   The last fragment SHALL contain a fragmentation header that conforms to the format shown in {{Fig-Last}}.
+   The last fragment of an IPv6 datagram, regardless of whether a Packet mode or Window mode is in use, SHALL contain a fragmentation header that conforms to the format shown in {{Fig-Last}}.
 The total size of this fragmentation header is R+M bits.